clearbank/ozoneapi-dev-ui-portal/en-gb/docs/30-production.md

 Below are the paths of our well-known endpoints for the production environment.

-Our production authorisation server uses the strict profile defined above and testable in the Sandbox.
+Our production authorisation server uses the strict profile defined below and testable in the Sandbox.

 ## Authorisation Server URLs
 - OIDC Well Known endpoint: https://auth1.{prod_domain_name}/.well-known/openid-configuration